skip to Main Content

 Chinese stroke order: left to right

-3. Symmetry counts
+3. Symmetry matters

 When you are writing a character that is centered and more or less symmetrical (but not stacked from top to bottom) the general rule is to write the center stroke first.
 Check out the character “小(xiǎo)” which means “small.”